MINES Thermodynamic Database

 Welcome to the MINES 2019 thermodynamic dataset!
 This project is an initiative to generate a revised internally consistent thermodynamic dataset for minerals, aqueous species and gases for simulating geochemical processes at hydrothermal conditions in the upper crust (≤5 kbar and ≤600 °C) with focus on ore forming processes.
 This open access dataset is maintained with the aid of the program GEM-Selektor.
 To install the database follow the instructions below.
 In addition, several modeling project files (Modules) have been prepared to get you started with GEMS.
 To run these, please follow the instructions in the GEMS Tutorials section.

-- Documentation and installation guide
+- Database documentation and installation guide

-- Screenshots installation
+- Screenshots of installation

 Current and future MINES database features

 The philosophy of the MINES database follows a rolling release approach, meaning that new versions will become available once updated with the following features: